RSS Daily tech news

 2. Counter Mode: In Counter mode, Timer1 functions as an external event counter.
 It counts the number of external pulses received on its input pin (usually RC1/T1OSI/CCP2 or RC0/T1OSO/T1CKI) and increments its value accordingly.
 This mode is often used for applications where you want to count external events such as pulses from an external sensor, encoder, or any other source that generates discrete events.

-I refer to the overview of Timers, Timer0 and Timer2 for their respective information.
+The microcontroller series also have other timers, which can be used differently and separately from Timer1.
+I refer to the Timers in general, Timer0 and Timer2 for their respective information.

 1. Timer Mode